Tutorial: Using ECR for Private Images

-The purpose of this tutorial is to walk you through how to configure Replicated to pull images from a private registry in Amazon's Elastic Container Registry (ECR).
-This tutorial demonstrates the differences between using public and private images in Replicated.
+The purpose of this tutorial is to walk you through how to configure Replicated KOTS to pull images from a private registry in Amazon's Elastic Container Registry (ECR).
+This tutorial demonstrates the differences between using public and private images with KOTS.

 To install the application in this tutorial, you must have a virtual machine (VM) that meets the following minimum requirements:

 - At least 8 GB of RAM

 To pull a public NGINX container and push it to a private repository in ECR as part of this tutorial, you must have the following: